Morry28/noqq/README.md

 # NOQQ (No Query Query) v0.1.12 - UNSTABLE VERSION
-Only supports .csv for now
+Only supports .csv for now.

 **Intelligent queries at fractions of a penny instead of dollars.**